Lakers halt skid, get back on track with win over Trail Blazers

 Los Angeles shot 51.6 percent from the field, including 11 of 32 from 3-point range.
 The Trail Blazers shot 47.7 percent and were 15 of 35 from behind the arc.

-The Lakers led 85-75 after Davis' basket with 7:45 left in the third quarter before the Trail Blazers scored the next 11 points to take the lead.
+The Lakers led 85-75 after Davis hit a 3-pointer with 7:45 left in the third quarter, before the Trail Blazers scored the next 11 points to take the lead.
 Los Angeles later went on a quarter-ending 13-4 run to take a 103-95 lead into the final stanza.

 Caldwell-Pope buried a 3-pointer from the left corner on the fast break to give the Lakers a 118-107 advantage with 3:55 remaining.
 Caldwell-Pope knocked down another 3-pointer from the left corner 61 seconds later to make it 123-112.